-The Board shall, from time to time, fix and establish rates to be charged and collected for water, sewer, recycled water, and natural treatment system service supplied by the District to customers within the District and the terms, provisions, and conditions of the District's provision of water, sewer, recycled water, and natural treatment system service.
-The District shall set forth the rates to be charged and collected in Exhibit B, Schedule of Rates and Charges.
-These rates will have no effect on any existing or subsequent reimbursement agreements.
-This provision is in addition to and does not create an exception from any other remedies or procedures available to the District pursuant to any law or regulation or by any of the provisions of these Rules and Regulations.
+The Board shall, from time to time, fix and establish Rrates to be charged and collected for water, sewer, recycled water, and natural treatment system service supplied by the District to customers within the District and the terms, provisions, and conditions of the District's provision of water, sewer, recycled water, and natural treatment system service to be effective respecting such rates for water, sewer, recycled water and natural treatment system service supplied by the District to customers within the District shall be as fixed and established by the Board from time to time The District shall set forth the rates to be charged and collected and set forth in Exhibit B, Schedule of Rates and Charges, which These rates charges shall will have no effect on any existing or subsequent reimbursement agreements.
+This provision is in addition to and does not create an exception from by way of derogation of any other remedies or procedures available to the District pursuant to any law or regulation or by any of the provisions of these Rules and Regulations.